TomCrypto/AntTweakBar.NET/README.md

 Compatibility
 -------------

 AntTweakBar.NET runs on the Microsoft .NET framework and on the Mono runtime, both 32-bit and 64-bit (provided it can find the appropriate AntTweakBar DLL or shared library, of course).
-It has been tested on Windows and Linux, and is expected to work - but has not been tested - on Mac OSX and presumably BSD.
+It has been tested on Windows and Linux, and is expected to work - but has not been tested - on Mac OS X and presumably BSD.

 Contribute
 ----------